-- New Road Primary School has a responsibility to provide a secure site that is controlled by clear management directives, but the site is only as secure as the people who use it.
-Therefore, all staff and people on the site have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Visitors and volunteers must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's pass.
-Our school has a clear system of ensuring visitors are accompanied/supervised by a staff member. - New Road Primary School will not tolerate or accept the behaviour of any individual (including parents) that threatens school security or leads others (child or adult) to feel unsafe.
-This type of behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site. - Any individual on site who is not known, or identifiable by a visitor's pass may be challenged by any staff member for clarification and reassurance.
+- St. Helen's Church of England Primary School has a responsibility to provide a secure site that is controlled by clear management directives, but the site is only as secure as the people who use it.
+Therefore, all staff and people on the site have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Visitors and volunteers must only enter through the main entrance and after signing in at the office will be issued with a school visitor's lanyard.
+Our school has a clear system of ensuring visitors are accompanied/supervised by a staff member. - Visitors/eternal students who do have appropriate enhanced DBS clearance will be accompanied at all times by a member of staff. - St. Helen's Church of England Primary School will not tolerate or accept the behaviour of any individual (including parents) that threatens school security or leads others (child or adult) to feel unsafe.
+This type of behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site. - Any individual on site who is not known, or identifiable by a visitor's lanyard may be challenged by any staff member for clarification and reassurance.

-22 Monitoring and Review
+23 Monitoring and Review

 - All school staff (including temporary/supply staff and volunteers) will have access to a copy of this policy.
-The policy will also be available to parents/guardians on the school website or on request from the office - This policy has been written in (July 2023) to reflect the updated guidance and legislation issued in relation to safeguarding children and promoting their welfare. - All staff will have access to this policy and sign to the effect that they have read and understood its contents.
-The DSL will review the policy following any serious child protection concerns (including following learning identified from serious case reviews) or subststantiated allegations against staff to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice. - The policy forms part of our school development plan and will be reviewed annually.
+The policy will also be available to parents/guardians on the school website or on request from the office. - This policy has been written in August 2023 to reflect the updated guidance and legislation issued in relation to safeguarding children and promoting their welfare. - All staff will have access to this policy and sign to the effect that they have read and understood its contents.
+The DSL will review the policy following any serious child protection concerns (including following learning identified from serious case reviews) or substantiated allegations against staff, to ensure that it reflects appropriate, accurate and up-to-date safeguarding practice. - The policy forms part of our school development plan and will be reviewed annually.

-23 Local Support
+24 Local Support

-All members of Staff at New Road Primary School are made aware of local support available.
+All members of Staff at St. Helen's Church of England Primary School are made aware of local support available.

-If a child may be at risk of imminent harm, you should call Children's Services FirstResponse Team on 01634 334466 and/or the Police on 999
+If a child may be at risk of imminent harm, you should call Children's Services First ResponseTeam on 01634 334466 and/or the Police on 999